andreistefanzx/test-istio-retry/readme.md

 By default, the retry mechanishm is configured with 2 retries (`attempts: 2`) which means the external service will receive a total of 3 requests (1 initial request plus 2 retries):
 * curl(1xReq ) => istio-proxy(1xReq) => egressgateway(1xReq+2xRetReq) => http://httpstat.us/503

+So if you have retry mechanism implemented on the client side, you'll get 3 times more requests on the external service becasue of istio retry policy.

 ```
 # apply istio config